 · Reduce the risk of environmental impacts resulting from a sewer main failure.

 · Reduce the risk of potential transportation delays and other emergency costs to residences, businesses and government entities resulting.

-The project is in the design phase.
-Construction could occur in Fiscal Year 2019 subject to availability of funds.
+The project is in the pre-construction phase.
+Construction is anticipated in summer 2020, subject to availability of funds.
 Exploratory drilling took place in the summer of 2018.